bdrupieski/bdrupieski.github.io/_posts/2015-11-25-finding-anagrams-on-twitter.markdown

 I also need a better way of handling multiple matches for the same tweet.
 Currently, when querying for a matching tweet, I only match to the first one I find if it exists.
 For example, I might get "not a smoothie" and "hot as emotion" one day and pair them as a match.
 The next day I might receive "shoe at motion" which is a pretty interesting anagram to both of the previous two tweets.
 Currently, I would pair "shoe at motion" with the first tweet I find, which could be "not a smoothie".
 It wouldn't be paired with "hot as emotion", even though that would qualify as a match too -- and an interesting one at that.
 In other words, I currently don't handle very well the possibility for an interesting 3-way anagram.

 If I create pairs for all interesting matches, I could possibly run into an explosion of matches for a given sorted alphanumeric string.
 For example, if I received five anagrammatic tweets it could result in up to 10 combinations of interesting matches.
-However since I'm using a relational database I can easily group by the anagram group's sorted alphanumeric text to detect these matches if I wanted to perform some action on them collectively.
+However, since I'm using a relational database I can easily group by the anagram group's sorted alphanumeric text to detect these matches if I wanted to perform some action on them collectively.
 The probability of finding more than one interesting anagram match for a given sorted alphanumeric string in a reasonable timeframe seems low however.

 #### Change Database